Researchers say aldosterone can cause high blood pressure and may also impair insulin secretion in the pancreas.

 About 1 in 10 people in the United States have diabetes and the overwhelming majority of those have type 2 diabetes.

-While the condition often develops in people over the age of 45, it’s becoming more common in children, teens, and young adults, according to the U.S. Centers for Disease Control and Prevention (CDC).
+While the condition often develops in people over the age of 45, it’s becoming more common in children, teens, and young adults, according to the

 The agency also reports that an additional 84 million Americans have prediabetes, a condition that often leads to type 2 diabetes within five years without proper treatment.